jupyter/security/docs/member-auditing.md

 # Jupyter Organization Member Auditing

-This document proposes a new security policy concerning member activity within our Github organizations.
+This document proposes a new security policy concerning member activity within our GitHub organizations.
-The Jupyter Security Council aims to routinely review the activity levels of members across our Github organizations.
+The Jupyter Security Council aims to routinely review the activity levels of members across our GitHub organizations.
 Members who have not engaged in any activity for a specific period will have their privileges adjusted or may be removed from the organization.
 This process aims to to enhance security by ensuring that only active contributors retain access.

 ## Scope